1. What is the purpose of this document?

 We will collect, store, and use the following categories of personal information about all volunteers:

 - Personal contact details such as your name, title, addresses, telephone numbers, and personal email addresses, so we can contact you.
+We may also, with your consent, use your personal email address to register you for e-learning.

 - Your date of birth, so we can ensure you are not under the age of 17; to help us review the effectiveness of marketing and campaign materials and so we can celebrate special birthdays with you.